 What advice do you have for someone starting out in illustration/animation/comics?

 My own career path, outlined above, clearly does not show much in the way of premeditation.
-I got lucky as hell a number of times and tried to do my best with what I had, which was some ability to draw and access to the internet.
+I got lucky a number of times and tried to do my best with what I had, which was some ability to draw and access to the internet.
 No one’s going to replicate my life exactly – everyone’s going to be dealt a different hand and it’s your job to work hard and make good decisions.
 I did get very lucky with how I got my first job, but in order for that to have happened I had to put the time into finishing a film at school and getting as good at drawing as I could.
-Also into not being a total asshole during my interview.
+Also into not being a total idiot during my interview.